nicoladilillo/Embedded-Linux-Assignment/README.md

 Then add this layer to build:
 ```
-$ bitbake-layers add-layer ../Embedded-Linux-Assignment
+$ bitbake-layers add-layer ../meta-assignment
 ```

-Next in ``recipies-example/PPG`` set the value of line 7 with your target, that default this value is set to ``"qemuarm"``
+Next in ``recipies-example/PPG`` set the value of line 7 with your target, that default this value is set to ``"raspberry"``
 ```
 COMPATIBLE_MACHINE = "<your_target>"
 ```

 And add the following line at the end of ``conf/local.conf``, in your target folder:
 ```
-IMAGE_INSTALL_append = " ppg heartbreak"
+IMAGE_INSTALL_append = " ppg heartrate"
 KERNEL_MODULE_AUTOLOAD += " ppg"
 ```